Learn German in Cologne: Teaching

 Besides group training, a very important focus of the Standard Course is self-study: in the media resource centre all the course participants have free usage of the school’s own digital language lab.
 Experienced tutors help participants to make optimal use of the wide range of material offered in the media resource centre.

-In the Intensive Courses the advantages of group lessons are enhanced with two sessions per week (of 4 additional lessons) focusing on written and grammar skills, pertinent to your language level.
+In the Intensive Courses the advantages of group lessons are enhanced with additional sessions per week (of 5 additional lessons) focusing on communication skills, pertinent to your language level.

 In the Combined Courses the advantages of group lessons are enhanced with one-to-one lessons: you make use of the diversity of communication in a group and focus on your own needs in one-to-one lessons.